 First of all we need to consider how infrared heat works.
 Infrared heating is scientifically proven to be more efficient than traditional heating.

-If we consider total cost of a heating solution then we can see from the illustrative example below that the cost of running an infrared heating system when compared to a traditional convection based system is considerably lower and will produce savings year on year.
+The total life cost of an infrared heating solution is considerably lower than a traditional convection based heating system.
+Savings are year on year.
 Over a 10, 15 or 20 year period these savings are quite large.

 By contrast, infrared heaters deliver heat at the point of energy consumption.
 There are no distributed heat losses and they do not suffer the same loss of efficiency.
 In addition, no annual maintenance or servicing is required to keep the system operating at maximum efficiency.

 When all of these elements are correctly considered and included in an operating cost calculation, good quality and well designed infrared heating panels will be the cheapest option to run.
 They also provide many benefits over conventional boiler run households.

 Convection heats from the ceiling down and can produce a stuffy and dusty atmosphere when the air throughout the space is up to temperature.

 There can also be other associated problems, such as condensation caused when warm air touches cold surfaces – the most obvious place to see this is in bathrooms as black spot mould.

 Heat loss from convection heating is significantly higher than heat loss in infrared heating.